-After the SPI interface is enabled by setting the SIMEN bit high, then in the Master Mode, when data is written to the SIMD register, transmission or reception will begin selected by the SIMTRS bit in the SIMC0 register.
+After the SPI interface is enabled by setting the SIMEN bit high, then in the Master Mode, when data is written to the SIMD register, transmission/reception will begin simultaneously for 4-wire mode and transmission or reception will begin selected by the SIMTRS bit in the SIMC0 register for 3-wire mode.
 When the data transfer is complete, the TRF flag will be set automatically, but must be cleared using the application program.
 In the Slave Mode, when the clock signal from the master has been received, any data in the SIMD register will be transmitted from the output pin and any data on the SDIO pin will be shifted into the SIMD register when in the receiver mode.
-The master should output an \overline{SCS} signal to enable the slave device before a clock signal is provided.
+The master should output an \overline{SCS} signal to enable the slave devices before a clock signal is provided.
 The slave data to be transferred should be well prepared at the appropriate moment relative to the SCK signal depending upon the configurations of the CKPOLB bit and CKEG bit.
 The accompanying timing diagram shows the relationship between the slave data and SCK signal for various configurations of the CKPOLB and CKEG bits.